SOCIETY for

 On the Road Since 1977

 An SCA membership buys a world of adventure.
-A full calendar of tours, conferences and online presentations.
-Our celebrated semi-annual journal and quarterly newsletter.
-Free access to our vast digital library … and more.
+Tours, conferences and online presentations, subscriptions to our semi-annual journal and quarterly newsletter (including free digital back issues), and more!

-As low as $55 annually or just $5 a month.
+Memberships start at: $55 a year or just $5 a month.

 Read Article